-In this course, we will look at Cambridge authors and texts across the centuries, including Edmund Spenser (who studied at Pembroke), Christopher Marlowe, John Milton, William Wordsworth, C.S.
+This course will look at Cambridge authors and texts across the centuries, beginning with an early tale of Cambridge students by Geoffrey Chaucer, and continuing with Christopher Marlowe, John Milton, William Wordsworth, C.S.
 Lewis, C.P.
-Snow, Ted Hughes and Sylvia Plath, and through to contemporary writers such as Helen Oyeyemi and Zadie Smith (who studied at King’s).
-Texts covered will include poetry, prose, drama, and children’s literature.
-We will also give some attention to writers in other languages who studied at Cambridge, such as Chinese poet Xu Zhimo.
+Snow, Ted Hughes and Sylvia Plath, right through to contemporary writers such as Helen Oyeyemi and Zadie Smith.
+Texts sampled will include poems, plays, novels, short stories, and non-fictional prose.
+We will also give some attention to writers in other languages who studied at Cambridge, such as the celebrated Chinese poet Xu Zhimo.

 It was in Cambridge that these writers learned or developed their writing styles, sometimes drawing on the official university curriculum and sometimes alongside or even reacting against their formal studies.
 It was in Cambridge that they met friends and lovers who brought them lifelong joys and sorrows.
 It was in Cambridge that they acquired, developed, lost or changed political, cultural and religious convictions that would shape the course of their lives and literature.
 We will read texts that these writers wrote both during their time in Cambridge and in later life in the light of their Cambridge studies and of their wider Cambridge experience.

 Along the way, we will travel from the origins of the University of Cambridge in a small medieval market town to the present-day university, thoroughly engaged with a complex and globalised world.
 We will look at how the university has both maintained enduring traditions and adapted to changing cultural circumstances.
-We will explore how the changing content of the university’s teaching, from the classical education of the Renaissance to the 20th and 21st century developments of ‘Cambridge English’, has influenced the development of Cambridge writers.
+We will explore how the changing content of the university’s teaching has influenced the development of Cambridge writers, from the classical education of the Renaissance to the twentieth-century development of ‘Cambridge English’ and current debates around ‘decolonising the curriculum’.

 Cambridge has also been formative for globally influential developments in science, religion and politics, in which the Cambridge authors we will study have often played a key role.
 Alongside close readings of particular literary texts, the lectures and seminars in this course will discuss such historical and cultural contexts as Renaissance humanism, the Protestant Reformation, the scientific revolution, colonialism and post-colonial movements.